rethinkdb/rethinkdb-rs/2-query-language/secondary-indexes.md

 ## Manipulating indexes with the web UI ##

-The web UI supports creation and deletion of single field secondary indexes.
+The web UI supports creation and deletion of simple secondary indexes.
 In the table list, click on the table `users`.
 You can manipulate indexes through the secondary index panel in the table view.